Not everyone can count on Social Security.

 5. Many prisoners

-The Social Security program prohibits payments to most prisoners, according to the SSA.
+The Social Security program prohibits payments to most prisoners while they are in jail or prison, according to the SSA.
 Benefits are suspended for people who have been incarcerated for more than 30 consecutive days due to being convicted of a crime.

 6. Self-employed people who don’t report

-People who work for employers get help reporting their earnings to the Social Security Administration and paying their Social Security taxes.
+People who work for an employer get help reporting their earnings to the Social Security Administration and paying their Social Security taxes.

-Specifically, employers do all of the following on behalf of workers:
+Specifically, employers do all the following on behalf of workers: